yasufum/dpdk-installer/README.md

 #### 2.2.
 Add a user

-For remote login to ansible-clients, you have to create an account as default user.
+For remote login to ansible-clients, you have to create an account and add following account info in `group_vars/all`.
-Default user "dpdk1607" is defined as `remote_user` with empty password in `group_vars/all`.
-Password is empty because for security reason.
-You need to decide it when you create your account.
-Then add it to `group_vars/all` or input directory when you run `rake`.

-[NOTE]
-Add http_proxy in .bashrc after create user if you are in proxy environment.

-Add the account as sudoer as following.
+You can also setup it by running rake command detailed in later.

+  - remote_user: your account name
+  - ansible_ssh_pass: password for ssh login
+  - ansible_sudo_pass: password for doing sudo

+If you don't have the account, add it as sudoer.

 ```
 $ sudo adduser dpdk